Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 LODGING: Mountain Hostel (45 CHF/night including a free breakfast buffet)

-Picture this: You’re going to wake up in the most adorable wooden cabin you’ve ever seen, situated against staggeringly enormous snow-capped mountains in every direction.
+Picture this: You’ll wake up in the most adorable wooden cabin you’ve ever seen, situated against staggeringly enormous snow-capped mountains in every direction.
 This particular hostel is only accessible via cable car, meaning there’s not one vehicle in the entire village.
-It’s so quiet and perfectly peaceful that you can hear the roaring of waterfalls cascading down rock faces echo throughout the valley.
+It’s so peacefully quiet that you can hear roaring waterfalls echo throughout the valley.
 Yeah, these hills are alive!

 If that’s not enticing enough, you’re almost guaranteed to run into their hostel cat, Shadow.
-My best friend and I thought we were Snow White summoning this barn cat back to the hostel, but it turns out he lives there and just wanted our Nutella toast from the breakfast spread!
-Here I am going on and on, but I seriously adore this place.
+I thought I was Snow White summoning this barn cat back to the hostel, but it turns out he lives there and just wanted my Nutella toast from the breakfast spread!

 Pro Tip:

-You are staying in a hostel, so you won’t be getting the usual hotel fixings.
-You can rent towels for 2 CHF, but be sure to bring your own toiletries, including toothpaste and shower supplies.
+This is a hostel, so you won’t get the usual hotel fixings.
+Rent towels for 2 CHF, but be sure to bring your own toiletries, including toothpaste and shower supplies.

 I’m not a big hostel person—and I really only do it between hotel stints to save money—but I could rave about the Mountain Hostel forever.
 It’s one of my favorite places I’ve ever stayed and I’d absolutely come back in a heartbeat.